zhoupgit/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 Each time you select a dimension in the query editor, Grafana issues a `ListMetrics` API request.
 Each time you change queries in the query editor, Grafana issues a new request to the `GetMetricData` API.

-{{% admonition type="note" %}}
-Grafana v6.5 and higher replaced all `GetMetricStatistics` API requests with calls to GetMetricData to provide better support for CloudWatch metric math, and enables the automatic generation of search expressions when using wildcards or disabling the `Match Exact` option.
+> **Note:** Grafana v6.5 and higher replaced all `GetMetricStatistics` API requests with calls to GetMetricData to provide better support for CloudWatch metric math, and enables the automatic generation of search expressions when using wildcards or disabling the `Match Exact` option.
-The `GetMetricStatistics` API qualified for the CloudWatch API free tier, but `GetMetricData` calls don't.
+> The `GetMetricStatistics` API qualified for the CloudWatch API free tier, but `GetMetricData` calls don't.
-{{% /admonition %}}

 For more information, refer to the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/).